artgromov/vm_manager/README.md

 # vm_manager
-Simple tool to start/stop your vm and automatically connect to it with xfreerdp client.
+Simple tool to start/stop your vm and automatically connect to it with rdp client.
 Useful for linux users who need quick access to windows-only tools.

 vm_manager.py - script file
 vm_manager.conf - configuration file

 Recommended to use with desktop launcher.